760-547-1800 ext 227

 - Translated and edited, University Training in Medieval Europe. by Alfonso Maierù (Leiden: Brill, 1994).

-- “Franciscan Lay Women and the Charism to Preach,” In Franciscan Preaching, ed.
-Tim Johnson, (Leiden: Brill, in-press)
+- “Franciscan Lay Women and the Charism to Preach,” In Franciscans and Preaching: Every Miracle from the Beginning of the World Came about through Words, ed.
+Tim Johnson, (Leiden: Brill, 2013), pp. 41-57.

 - “Studia as Royal Offices: Mediterranean Universities of Medieval Europe,” in Medieval Universities in Society, eds.
 J. Miethke and W. J. Courtenay (Leiden: Brill, 2000), pp. 83-99.